flussonic/bss-api/README.md

 #### Optional controller methods
 `data_collector` - class of the data collector.
 By default it is `BssApi::DataCollector`.

-`model_name` - name of model used for rendering the results and defining alias for id parameter.
+`model_name` - downcased name of model used for rendering the results and defining alias for id parameter.
 By default it is downcased model class name from `default_scope`.

 `model_id` - alias key for id parameter.
 By default it is `model_name` plus `_id`.